ajitagupta/book-library-crud-api/README.md

 6. [Spring Cloud API Gateway](https://github.com/ajitagupta/book-library-api/tree/main/springbootpractice-gateway)
 7. [Pattern: Fault Tolerance with Resilience4j Consumer](https://github.com/ajitagupta/book-library-api/tree/main/springbootpractice-consumer-resilience4j)

-Each of these projects should be opened in an IDE like [Spring Tool Suite 4](https://spring.io/tools/).
+While a framework is a set of common libraries and code, an architecture pattern is a concept, or a receipt for how to get a specific problem done.

-We also need a way for calling or *consuming* our API's programmatically.
+We need a way for calling or *consuming* our API's programmatically.
 We do this using Postman, which is [freely available](https://www.postman.com/downloads/).

 We make use of two databases for two separate user profiles: Dev (H2 database, accessible over `http://localhost:portnumber/h2-console`) and QA (mySQL database, accessible over a client like SQLyog).